spiritlake/ares-extras/plugins/txt/readme.md

 This plugin was originally coded by skew @ Ares Central, with a few updates and packaging by Tat @ Ares Central.

 ## Installation
-In the game, run plugin/install txt.
+In the game, run `plugin/install txt`.

 ### Page Command